AssetFetch/spec/spec.md

 #### 4.4.1.1.
 Variable Query Parameters

 The full field list of a variable query object can be found in the [`variable_query` datablock template](#721-variable_query).

-A variable query is composed of its URI, HTTP method and optionally one or multiple parameter definitions that are used to determine the body of the HTTP request.
+A variable query is composed of its URI, HTTP method and optionally one or multiple parameter definitions that are used to determine the payload of the HTTP request.

 Every parameter has a `title` property which the client SHOULD use to communicate the functionality of the given parameter to the user.
 The `id` property on the parameter dictates the actual key value that the client MUST use when composing the HTTP request.